TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 self.TempMainMidWindow.delete("all")
 ```

-Then it calculates how full the gas/brake bars have to be, takes that value and makes that into a text and updates how full the gas/brake bars have to be.
+It then calculates how full the gas/brake bars have to be, takes that value and makes that into a text and updates how full the gas/brake bars have to be.
 ```
 self.text.append(self.MainMidWindow.create_text(90, 305, text =  '{} {}'.format(int(((220-self.angle-20)/220)*100), "%") , font=("Purisan", 20), fill="snow"))
 self.text.append(self.MainMidWindow.create_text(420, 305, text = '{} {}'.format(int(((self.angle+20)/220)*4000), "rpm"), font=("Purisan", 20), fill="snow"))